 - two of the recommended side dishes below ($6-8)

 - dessert, homemade or purchased ($5)

-- bottle of Santa Margherita Pinot Grigio or Chateau Ducasse Bordeaux Blanc ($18-23)
+- Santa Margherita Pinot Grigio or Chateau Ducasse Bordeaux Blanc ($18-23)

 By this definition, you might rule out crab legs because it really is a hands-on, roll up your sleeves, get physical with your food kind of meal.
 But there’s another way to look at it; food can give you insight into people, at least, that’s the way it worked for me.